domstepek/Barcode-Checkin/README.md

 # Barcode-Checkin
-Project that connects to a barcode scanner, compare scan to list of IDs on google sheets, and checks in a student
+Project that connects to a barcode scanner, compare scan to list of IDs on google sheets, and checks in a student.
+FOR ARC EMBEDDED DESIGNS CLUB